Maximilian Mundt

-Maximilian Mundt (born 1996 in Hamburg) is a German actor, photographer, and filmmaker.
+Maximilian Mundt (born April 1996) is a German actor, photographer, and filmmaker.
 He is primarily known for his role as Moritz Zimmerman on the German-language Netflix series How to Sell Drugs Online (Fast).

 Biography

 Mundt was born in Hamburg in 1996.
 He is the son of an East German nurse and a car mechanic from Hungary.
 He graduated from the Bondenwald Gymnasium in 2014.
 His first television appearances were in series such as Notruf Hafenkante, Die Pfefferkörner, Großstadtrevier, and Nord bei Nordwest.
 Since 2013, he has been a member of the youth performance group at the Thalia Theater in Hamburg under the direction of Alina Gregor.
 Since 2015, he has also been the dramaturgical consultant for the young theater group.

 Mundt's first leading film role was in the 2015 Ruhrpott comedy Radio Heimat.
 In 2017, Mundt also appeared in Ute Wieland's film Tiger Milk.
 In 2019, Mundt took on the leading role in the successful Netflix series How to Sell Drugs Online (Fast), and soon after, Mundt gained international recognition.
 Mundt also revealed that he met Maximilian Schmidt, the actual drug dealer the show was based on, while on set.

 Aside from acting, Mundt also works as a filmmaker and photographer.
 Following several publications of his work in print and on television, he won the German Youth Photography Award in 2015.
 He has also made several short films as a cameraman and director and has been studying film at the Hamburg University of the Arts since 2016.

-In February of 2021, Mundt came out as gay as part of the #actout initiative in SZ magazine along with several other LGBT members.
+In February 2021, Mundt came out as gay as part of the #actout initiative in SZ magazine along with several other LGBT members.

 In 2024, he landed a role in the Neill Blomkamp film Gran Turismo as one of the drivers.